kvabakoma/kvabakoma/README.md

 I'm an IT guy interested in game dev, educational software and open source projects.

-I'm also the founder of [Kvaba Interactive](https://kvaba.com).
+I'm also the founder of [Kvaba Interactive](https://kvaba.com) (not operational anymore).

-Since 2023 I've joined Commerzbank as a Chapter Lead in the CICD Cluster.
+Since 2023 I'm a Chapter Lead in the CICD Cluster at Commerzbank DTC Bulgaria.

 -----